jbhender/CSCAR_Workshops/rsc/exercises/part5/README.md

     `intersect()` function to determine `n_color`.
 The repeat case is more challenging and can be skipped for now.

+17. Write a function `feedback()` that provides the user with feedback about the number of correct positions ('red pips') and the number of correct colors ('white pips').

 [Solution](./masteRmind_task5.R)

 ## Task 6 - Put it all together